bartongroup/slivka/README.rst

 .. _`virtualenv documentation`: https://virtualenv.pypa.io/en/stable/

-To install PyBioAS download PyBioAS zip or tar archive and run ``pip install PyBioAS-<version>.zip``.
+To install Slivka download Slivka zip or tar archive and run ``pip install Slivka-<version>.zip``.
 Setuptools and all requirements will be downloaded if not present, so internet connection is required during the installation.